All Products

 slurm-job-demo 5 ready 14m

-4. Run the following command to check whether the pods in the Slurm-managed cluster named slurm-job-demo are in the Running state:
+4. Run the following command to verify that all pods in the Slurm-managed cluster named slurm-job-demo are in the Running state: Expected output: This output confirms that the head node and four worker nodes are running as expected.

 kubectl get pod